jasperoosthoek/zustand-crud-registry/README.md

 ```

-A Zustand store registry needs to be created based key name and Typescript type of the entity it serves, for instance Notes and Roles:
+A Zustand store registry needs to be created based on the `key` name and Typescript type of the entity it serves, for instance Notes and Roles:

 ```typescript
 import { createStoreRegistry } from "@jasperoosthoek/zustand-crud-registry";